 I was proud to be a Jehovah's Witness.
 I knew I had the truth and that I would be saved.
 But a small part of me had nagging doubts.
 I observed that even though my faith was strong, I always felt condemned.
 I always felt I wasn't doing enough for Jehovah.
 Why?
 Because after high school many of my friends became pioneers (or full time ministers).
 I had a full time job.
 Plus I worked part time in the evenings, and on weekends.

 I never missed meetings.
 I prepared, gave talks, served at my Kingdom Hall, and went out in field service at least ten hours every month.
 I even quit a very good paying job with great benefits so I wouldn't need to miss any Watchtower meetings.
+(Watchtower meetings are now referred to as "JW.ORG" meetings.)

 In spite of personal sacrifices to please Jehovah, I wondered if I was good enough or if he would destroy me along with the wicked ones in 1975 because I was not willing to devote my life full time to preaching the good news.
 Also I wasn't perfect.
 I made mistakes.
 I wondered if Jehovah would forgive me or not.